egeneralov/mta/README.md

 	cd mta
 	./install.sh

-If you need to add new domain:
+If you need to add new domain support:

 	./add-domain.sh

+- Q: MySQL root password
+- #:   Enter ROOT passwd.
+- Q: Domain: my-new-domain.ru

 If you need to add new user:

 	./add-user.sh

+- Q: MySQL root password
+- #:   Enter ROOT passwd.
+- Q: Domain: my-new-domain.ru
+- Q: User: new-user
+- #:   New domain will be applied, you need enter only username.
+In database it looks line: new-user@my-new-domain.ru
+- Q: Password:
+- #:   Enter password for mail user.